 The 1 Series has received a five-star crash test rating from safety organisation Euro NCAP, and it comes with a suitably generous package of standard safety-related kit.
 However, it’s disappointing that automatic emergency braking isn’t standard; you can only have it by adding the optional Driving Assistant Package, which also includes Forward Collision Warning, Lane Departure Warning and Preventive Pedestrian Protection.
 Thing is, you can only have the package in conjunction with other optional kit that bumps the price up further.
 In fairness to the 1 Series, it’s a similar story with the Audi A3, but the latest Mercedes A-Class gives you more of these clever driver assistance systems as standard.

 How much equipment do I get?

-There are three mainstream trim levels in the 1 Series – SE, Sport and M Sport – but the real headline-grabber is the fact that sat-nav is standard across the range, something that none of the BMW’s rivals can boast.
+There are three mainstream trim levels in the 1 Series – SE, Sport and M Sport – but the real headline-grabber is the fact that sat-nav is standard across the range.
 On top of that, SE models come with air-conditioning, Bluetooth connectivity, DAB radio, and automatic lights and wipers, while Sport models have a sporty interior makeover, including ambient interior lighting and sports seats.
 M Sport models take the sporty looks up another notch, as well as adding LED headlights and sports suspension.
 Meanwhile, the M135i has its own bespoke trim level, with dual-zone climate control, leather upholstery and a unique bodykit.